RobinsSoftware/lolasengine/README.md

 # lolasengine
-custom game engine experiment by lola robins

 ## info
-lolasengine is an experimental open-source engine it is entirely written in c, and is intended to be a simple beginner experiment
+lolasengine is an experimental open-source engine it is entirely written in c, and is intended to be a simple beginner experiment for me to learn c and more about engine programming

 please feel free to give me feedback on my work, i am hoping to make as much improvements as possible throughout the lifecycle of this project!